Aaronontheweb/node-bootcamp/sessions/hour0/README.md

 ==========================

-Most developers initially struggle with the asynchronous nature of Node.JS, ecause we're all trained to think like a procedural programmer where we expect a function to return a result to us before we move onto the next block of code our program needs to execute.
+Most developers initially struggle with the asynchronous nature of Node.JS, because we're all trained to think like a procedural programmer where we expect a function to return a result to us before we move onto the next block of code our program needs to execute.

+Example:

+Ask for "A" -> Get "A" -> Ask for "B" -> Get "B"...

-Node.JS is fundamentally different in this model, and we'd like to illustrate it by way of example using the same program written in a few common programming languages that are found in a lot of moden web development stacks:
+Node.JS is fundamentally different than this model, and we'd like to illustrate it by way of example using the same program written in a few common programming languages that are found in a lot of moden web development stacks: